jpsheehan/react-component-container-switcher/README.md

 ## Requirements

 For this extension to work, your container and component folders must be siblings.
 And the components must be nested directly below either as in their own folders or in standalone files.
-Currently, only `.js` and `.ts` files are supported.
+Currently, only `.js`, `.jsx`, `.ts` and `.tsx` files are supported.
 The following are valid folder names for components and containers:

 ### Valid component folder names:
 - `component`